Skip to main content Skip to local navigation

 105 Post-Degree Entry

-In the final year, students will complete a field practicum or placement in a social service setting.
+In the final year, you will complete a field practicum or placement in a social service setting.
 The practicum is arranged by the School to provide important hands-on experience in a variety of social/human services community settings.
 It is intended to support the integration of theory and practice, preparing students to work as professional social workers.
 As such, the field practicum becomes the culminating experience of each student's education at the School.
 The Field Education Office works closely with hundreds of community partners in order to secure the best possible placement opportunities for students each academic year.

 Eligibility & Requirements

-• Transcripts from all post-secondary institutions attended
+• Transcripts from all post-secondary institutions attended.

 Deadlines to Apply